sabiyorp/ESP8266-WebSocket-Earthquake-Alert/README.md

    - `Adafruit_Sensor.h`
 6. Update the Wi-Fi credentials in the sketch.
 7. Upload the sketch to the ESP8266.
-8. Open Serial Monitor to get the ESP8266's IP address.
+8. Open Serial Monitor and change the baud rate to 115200 to get the ESP8266's IP address.

 ---